thelonehegelian/auction_v2/README.md

 3. Auction is created successfully
 4. Owner of the contract (creator of auction) is not allowed to place a bid
 5. Bids less than the previous high bid or less than starting price are not allowed
-6. New high bid is updated as well as the highest bidder
+6. New high bid is updated as well as the highest bidder, and the eth is refunded to the losing bidder
 7. Does not allow bids after auction time is up
 8. Does not allow settlement if the auction has not ended.
 Does not allow non-owners to call `findHighestBidder`
+9. Finds the highest bidders and returns the address and itemId

+# Gas optimization
+- Custom error messages are usually cheaper than require strings
+- Possible to make `public` functions `external` to save gas
+- Use of  unchecked { i += 1; } in for loop.
+There is no real risk of overflow in this case

 # Things would have like to try
-- I would have liked to add a Factory contract.
+- Would have liked to add a Factory contract.
 Usually such contracts come with Factory contracts to allow various users to create different contracts of the same type.
 The basic Factory contract is there in the contracts folder but I did not implement
 - ERC20 support
 - Liked to have used an Oracle to set prices in USD or even a sort of NFT barter system
 - Would be nice to use NFT representation for each item